 This pattern uses these stitches:

-If you need any help to work these stitches, you’ll find instructions in my crochet stitch library.
+If you need any help to work these stitches, you’ll find instructions in the first part of my crochet stitch library.

 For my UK crocheters, the table below is a conversion of basic crochet stitches from US to UK.